rohini-shinge/rohini-shinge.github.io/README.md

 # rohini-shinge.github.io
-This is for professional websire
+This is for professional website